The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Conclusion

 \section{Conclusion}

-In this work we have presented a reformulation of the higher eigenvalue problem for the infinity Laplacian, thereby avoiding the distinction of cases on the sign of the solution.
-Utilizing this reformulation, we proposed consistent and monotone schemes for approximating ground states and higher eigenfunctions.
-The schemes are solved by a fixed-point iteration.
-Our numerical results show the aptness of the schemes to approximate eigenfunctions even on complicated domains.
-This appears to be the first theoretically profound numerical method in the literature to compute infinity Laplacian eigenfunction.
+In the first part of this work we have presented a reformulation of the eigenvalue problem for the infinity Laplacian, such that higher eigenfunctions can be computed, avoiding the distinction of cases on their sign.
+In the second part, we proposed consistent and monotone schemes for approximating ground states and higher eigenfunctions, building on our reformulation from the first part.
+The discrete problem is solved by a fixed-point iteration.
+Our numerical results show the aptness of the proposed numerical scheme to approximate eigenfunctions even on complicated domains.
+This appears to be the first numerical method in the literature to compute infinity Laplacian eigenfunctions.

-There are two main open problems related to our work, which will be subject to future research.
-The first aim is to find an algorithm to compute the second eigenvalue on general domains.
-While on symmetric domains one can easily compute it using the distance function on the expected nodal domains, for more complicated domains there is currently no reliable approach.
-We believe that the several variational characterizations of the second eigenvalue in \cite{juutinen2005higher} can be used to design an algorithm.
+There are four open problems related to our work, which will be subject to future research.
+First, our aim is to find an algorithm to compute the second eigenvalue on general domains.
+While on symmetric domains one can easily compute it using the distance function on the expected nodal domains, a theoretically sound approach for more complicated domains has to be investigated.
+We believe that the several variational characterizations of the second eigenvalue in \cite{juutinen2005higher} can be a promising route for that.

 Second, the fixed-point iteration, which we currently use to compute roots of the grid functions, can possibly be replaced by a more involved non-smooth Newton-type method.
 However, currently we are not aware of an alternative method which can handle the strong non-smoothness of the problem.